Breakdancing: Kool Herc and Early Breaking

 On August 11, 1973 Cindy Campbell threw a back to school party to raise money to buy schoolclothes.
 She asked Kool Herc, her older brother, to DJ.
-The location was the rec room of an apartment building on 1520 Sedgewick Avenue in the Bronx, which is now sometimes called the "birthplace of hip hop".
+The location was the rec room of an apartment building on 1520 Sedgwick Avenue in the Bronx, which is now sometimes called the "birthplace of hip hop".

 This party was such a success that the siblings continued renting out the room on an almost monthly basis, eventually filling up the courtyard.
 By 1975, the parties had grown so big that Herc had to rent out local dance halls instead.

 As Herc's parties continued, he noticed that the breakers were waiting until the percussive drum breaks in the songs to do their most exciting moves.
 After about two years of throwing parties, Herc took several records with these drum fills and played them back to back, creating an extended section of the party just for breakers filled with songs like "Apache" by the Incredible Bongo Band, "The Mexican" by Babe Ruth, and "Yellow Sunshine" by Yellow Sunshine.
 This section of the party was a hit, and people started coming just to see the dancers.

 Several core movements from breaking developed at this time: The two step toprock was developed at Herc's parties as a way of making space before starting to break.
 The Legendary Twins also developed the first uses of extended footwork at these parties, taking breaking to the floor, while Cholly Rock and Pow Wow built on this footwork by doing fast rotations on the hands and feet now called "Zulu Spins".